Voluntary Disclosure and Personalized Pricing: Voluntary Disclosure to a Monopolist

 \subsection{A Pareto-Improving Segmentation with Rich Evidence}

-To improve consumer surplus using rich evidence, we develop a segmentation that generalizes that of \Cref{Section-Example}.
-Each segment is constructed so that the monopolist's best-response to that segment is to sell to all consumer types in that segment.
+We develop a segmentation that generalizes that of \Cref{Section-Example}.
+Each segment is constructed so that the monopolist's optimal price sells to all consumer types in that segment.
 Consumers would profit if they could deviate ``downwards'' to a lower segment; our construction guarantees that this is impossible.
 Our construction is ``greedy'' insofar as we start with the highest segment and make each as large as possible without accounting for its effect on subsequent segments.

 To define the segmentation strategy, consider a sequence of prices $\{p_s\}_{s=0,1,2,\ldots,S}$ where $S\leq\infty$, $p_0=\highv$, and for every $s$ where $p_{s-1}>\lowv$, $p_s$ is the (lowest) maximizer of $p_s(F(p_{s-1})-F(p_s))$.
 If $p_{s'}=\lowv$ for some $s'$, then we halt the algorithm and set $S=s'$; otherwise, $S=\infty$ and $p_\infty=\lowv$.
 We use these prices to construct sets of types, $(M_s)_{s=1,2,\ldots,S}\cup M_\infty$: